- Listed Organizations on Campus

 Free Application for Federal Student Aid

 IUSB Scholarships - Students who complete the online scholarship application by the spring deadline are automatically considered for all scholarships for which they are eligible.
-Note: March 10 is the Priority Date. https://iusb.edu/scholarships/OSA.php
+Note: March 1st is the deadline. https://iusb.edu/scholarships/OSA.php

 To make IUSB affordable for out of state students, IUSB participates in the Midwest Student Exchange Program.
 This enables out of state students to pay 150% of the in-state tuition rate.
 The reduction will be automatically posted for eligible students.